github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-hashicorp-vault.md

 {% note %}

+**Note**:

-**Note**: If your Vault server is not accessible from the public network, you may use the [self-hosted runners](/actions/hosting-your-own-runners/about-self-hosted-runners).
+- If your Vault server is not accessible from the public network, you may use the [self-hosted runners](/actions/hosting-your-own-runners/about-self-hosted-runners).
+- `<Vault Namespace>` must be set for a Vault Enterprise (including HCP Vault) deployment.
+See [Vault namespace](https://www.vaultproject.io/docs/enterprise/namespaces) for more information.

 {% endnote %}